Will A Debt Management Program Ruin My Credit Score?

 The primary reason people look into debt management programs is because they haven’t been able to keep up with payments on their credit cards.
 Debt management program clients tend to score high in this category because the program stresses on-time, automated and affordable monthly payments.
 InCharge credit counselors get you in the habit – and keep you in the habit! – of paying bills on time.
 The real goal is help you establish a pattern of on-time payments, which will benefit your credit score.

 Unfortunately, if you close two of those cards you effectively force yourself above the 30% credit utilization line.
 However, because the cards are frozen, you should not be accumulating any more debt with them.
-Instead, you are making payments and as debt decreases, so does your credit utilization percentage.
+Instead, you are making payments that reduce the amount owed.
+As your debt decreases, so does your credit utilization percentage.

 When people ask: Why does paying off debt lower my credit score?
 This is what they’re talking about.
 The fact is, it’s a short-term setback that doesn’t amount to much more than a tap on your credit score.
-The goal of a debt management program is to pay off your credit card debt, so over time, if you stick with the program, you should see your credit utilization falling into optimal ranges of 30% or less.
+The goal of a debt management program is to pay off your credit card debt.
+If you stick with the program, over the long run you will see your credit utilization falling into optimal ranges of 30% or less.

 Length of Credit History